MicrochipTech/tf2mplabh3/README.md

 - Convert TensorFlow SavedModel to C code
 - Easy CLI interface
 - Verbosity control for logging
+- Support for int8 quantization on the fly
 - Ready for integration with MPLAB Harmony v3

 ---